square/reader-sdk-flutter-plugin/doc/get-started.md

 To use the Flutter plugin on Android devices, you need to configure Gradle so it can download the Reader SDK package properly and make it available to the Flutter library as a resource.
 The key installation steps are outlined below.
-For more information on installing Reader SDK for Android, see the [Reader SDK Android Setup Guide] at [docs.connect.squareup.com].

 1. Change to the Android folder (`android`) at the root of your flutter project.